FOREX-Euro extends gains ahead of ECB tender

 "That optimism will quickly fizzle out as the ECB is still a long way from embracing quantitative easing," he said.

 The Swissie has been gaining strength since last week when the Swiss National Bank kept the euro/swiss floor unchanged, disappointing some speculators who had bet on a rise to 1.2500 francs.
-It was last at 1.2185 francs, down from a peak of 1.2396 last week.
+It was last at 1.2187 francs from a peak of 1.2396 last week.

-The Bank of Japan kept its monetary policy unchanged at its regular meeting on Wednesday, but cut its view on the economy from last month on mounting evidence of the pain Europe's debt crisis is inflicting on global growth and Japan's recovery prospects.
-(Additional reporting by Cecile Lefort in Sydney and Antoni Slodkowski in Tokyo; Editing by Joseph Radford)
+The Bank of Japan ends a policy meeting Wednesday but is not expected to take any further action.
+(Additional reporting by Cecile Lefort in Sydney and Antoni Slodkowski in Tokyo; Editing by Chris Gallagher)

 * Shares rise as much as 40 pct (Adds details, updates shares)